FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-loading-spinner.md

 directly in JavaScript code.
 The visibility of the element can be changed either with the `is-active` attribute or by calling its `show()` and `hide()` methods.

+> Note
+>
-**NOTE:** It is not necessary to be in manual mode in order to manipulate the visibility of the element using its API.
+> It is not necessary to be in manual mode in order to manipulate the visibility of the element using its API.
-However, the default subscription callbacks might interfere with the intended animation flow.
-Therefore it is recommended to use 'manual' when implementing visibility customizations.
+> However, the default subscription callbacks might interfere with the intended animation flow.
+> Therefore it is recommended to use 'manual' when implementing visibility customizations.

 ```html
 <!-- Active (visible) element -->